Model Evaluation & Selection¶

 This module discussed:

-to perform k-fold cross-validation procedures.estimator.score()
+1. How to use cross_validate to perform k-fold cross-validation procedures.

-to perform hyperparameter tuning.
+3. How to use GridSearchCV and RandomizedSearchCV to perform hyperparameter tuning.